-What Trump plans to do about NAFTA is unclear, other than signing an executive order on January 23rd to renegotiate the treaty.
+What the President plans to do about NAFTA is unclear, other than signing an executive order on January 23rd to renegotiate the treaty.
 On April 26th, Trump announced that he would withdraw the US from NAFTA.
 Withdrawal from the treaty would be a net loss for US corporations from supply chain disruption.
 The economies of Texas, Arizona, California and the Northeast states of Ohio, Illinois, Indiana, New York, Pennsylvania, Tennessee are the highly dependent on exports to Mexico and Canada.
-On April 27th, facing pushback from Congress and his own Cabinet, Trump announced that instead "he would renegotiate NAFTA."
+On April 27th, facing push-back from Congress and his own Cabinet, President Trump announced that instead "he would renegotiate NAFTA."

-Trump's plan to apply a 45% excise tax on Chinese imports appears to be on hold - apparently he revised his opinion about China after dinner with Chinese President Xi Jinping.
-Trump hopes, probably in vain, that China will apply economic pressure to North Korea to back down from their nuclear program.
+Our president's plan to apply a 45% excise tax on Chinese imports appears to be on hold - apparently he revised his opinion about China after dinner with Chinese President Xi Jinping.
+President Trump hopes, probably in vain, that China will apply economic pressure to North Korea to back down from their nuclear program.

 Fading from the mix is discussion of Paul Ryan's "border adjustment tax."
 In theory, the US could promote domestic production by changing how corporate taxable income is calculated.
 Companies could no longer deduct the cost of goods sold that were sourced abroad, which increases net income and therefore net tax.
 Simultaneously the tax on income from goods sold abroad would be eliminated.